ErpNetDocs/winclient/step-by-step/sales-order.md

 ![Sales Order](pictures/so10.png)

-In the standard operating model, the system is set to continue with an [Invoice Order](https://github.com/ErpNetDocs/winclient/blob/master/step-by-step/invoice-order.md).
+In the standard operating model, the system is set to continue with an [invoice order](https://docs.erp.net/winclient/step-by-step/invoice-order.html).

-To view all issued Sales, go to <b>Customers >> Sales >> Orders Navigator</b>.
+To view all issued Sales, go to **Customers >> Sales >> Orders Navigator**.

 - Press the **Display** button.